Abduwali Muse: Trial

 Muse was tried in the United States District Court for the Southern District of New York in New York City.

 There was some confusion as to his age.
 According to the New York Daily News, he was at the time 17 to 19 years old.
 Muse was to stand trial in New York because of the local FBI office's expertise in handling cases where major crimes were perpetrated against Americans in Africa, such as the 1998 United States embassy bombings in Kenya and Tanzania.
 CBC News also reported that U.S. authorities had considered transferring him to authorities in Kenya per international agreement to prosecute pirate suspects.

 When initially captured, U.S. officials reported Muse as being 16 to 20 years old, and that his name was Abduhl Wali-i-Musi.
-U.S. Secretary of Defense Robert Gates asserted that all four pirate suspects were between the ages of 17 and 19.
+U.S. secretary of defense Robert Gates asserted that all four pirate suspects were between the ages of 17 and 19.
 On 20 April 2009, CBC News reported that U.S. officials indicated that investigators had confirmed Muse was over 18, which removed additional steps that would be required to prosecute him had it been determined that he was a minor.

 Muse's mother, Adar Abdurahman Hassan, stated in a telephone interview with the Associated Press that U.S. authorities had both his name and age wrong.
-She indicated that he was only 16 years old and that his name was Abdi Wali Abdulqadir Muse.
+She indicated that he was only 16 years old (Muse himself later admitted that he was 18 years old) and that his name was Abdi Wali Abdulqadir Muse.
 In an interview with the BBC Somali service, Muse's mother also appealed to the U.S. government and president to free her son, asserting that Muse had been lured into pirate activity by wealthy unnamed criminals.

 In a court ruling on 21 April 2009, U.S. Magistrate Judge Andrew J. Peck decided Muse was not under 18 and that he could be tried as an adult.
 Muse was then brought to New York to face trial on charges including piracy under the law of nations, conspiracy to seize a ship by force, conspiracy to commit hostage-taking, and firearms related charges, carrying a potential of up to four life sentences.
 The charge of piracy has a mandatory life sentence (18 USC 1651), and there is no parole in U.S. federal prisons.

 On 19 May 2009, a federal grand jury in New York returned a ten-count indictment against Muse.

 Muse pleaded guilty to the hijacking, kidnapping and hostage-taking charges on 18 May 2010.
 Charges of piracy and possession of a machine gun were dropped in exchange for the guilty plea.

 On 16 February 2011, Muse was sentenced to 33 years and 9 months in federal prison.